 Consumer Reports (accessible at www.consumerreports.org) is published by the non-profit Consumers Union, which tests products (and services) with the goal of protecting the public through information and advocacy.

 In addition to kava, others on the "very likely hazardous" list of natural ingredients were: androstenedione, comfrey, chaparral, and germander.
 Supplement ingredients in the "likely hazardous" category included: bitter organge, lobelia, organ/glandular extracts, pennyroyal oil, skullcap, and vohimbe.

-For over 60 years, generations of families have counted on the leading nutrition company that I use.
+For over 60 years, generations of families have counted on the difference in the leading nutrition company that I use.
 They do what no other company does quite like them—make products that are naturally safe AND proven effective.